RoBOPPics/BB/_pages/app-man-coreController.md

 If you are using the BallBOPPer in a location that is not a tennis court, such as your driveway or backyard, then the BallBOPPer will not be able to determine its location and will indicate an ERROR.

 The only way the BallBOPPer will operate when not on a tennis court is with the Location service turned Off.
 Also note that when you turn the Location service Off, it also turns Off the Rover and Reloader services.
-None of these three services will operate if you are not on a tennnis court.
+None of these three services will operate if you are not on a tennis court.

 With the Location Service turned Off, you will need to manually position and point the Robot in the correct direction.
 You may also need to adjust the Launch and Bounce points in your patterns according to the space that is available.